Table of Contents

 Situated in the heart of the Great Indian Thar Desert, this beautiful magnificent city is one of the major tourist places in Rajasthan.

-With yellow walls and buildings built with yellow sandstone and gold-colored desert, Jaisalmer is known as the Golden City.
+With yellow walls and buildings built with yellow sandstone and a gold-colored desert, Jaisalmer is known as the Golden City.

 Being the closest city to the India-Pakistan border, it serves as a guard for western Rajasthan and the frontier of India.